FIRE movement

-The Financial Independence, Retire Early (FIRE) movement is a personal finance philosophy that emphasizes high savings rates (more than the standard 10–15% typically recommended by financial planners) and investment with the goal of achieving financial independence and retiring early.
-The movement gained popularity among millennials during the 2010s through blogs, podcasts, and discussion forums.
+The Financial Independence, Retire Early (FIRE) movement is a personal finance phenomenon characterized by high savings rates—often exceeding the 10–15% typically recommended by financial planners—and aggressive investment, with the goal of accumulating sufficient assets to cover living expenses without traditional employment.
+The movement gained traction among millennials in the 2010s, spreading through blogs, podcasts, and online communities.

-FIRE adherents try to reduce expenses and increase savings, investing surplus assets to eventually cover living costs through passive income.
-Some FIRE writers promote a simplified framework: spend less than one earns, invest the surplus, and avoid excessive debt.
-A commonly-cited savings target is the 4% rule, introduced by William Bengen.
-The rule suggests that a retirement portfolio should equal at least 25 times estimated annual expenses to support long-term withdrawals.
+Participants in the FIRE movement typically seek to reduce expenses and maximize savings, building investment portfolios intended to generate passive income.
+A common framework advocated within the community involves spending less than one earns, investing the surplus, and minimizing debt.
+The most frequently cited savings target is based on the 4% rule, introduced by financial planner William Bengen in 1994, which suggests that a retirement portfolio equal to 25 times annual expenses can sustain long-term withdrawals.

-Other proponents, like economist Karsten Jeske, argue for more conservative withdrawal rates of 3.25–3.5% for those retiring decades before the traditional retirement age.
+Some researchers, including economist Karsten Jeske, have argued that early retirees—facing potentially 50+ years of retirement—should use more conservative withdrawal rates of 3.25–3.5%.

+Implementation of FIRE strategies generally involves structured budgeting, consistent investing, and careful planning around long-term withdrawal rates.